- Quality of Life & Wellness»

 I had the humbling experience of realizing that a lot of the time I was behaving like a really bad student.

 Instead of cheerily accepting the opportunity to learn from the teacher that was in front of me, I was whining to myself about how annoying the teacher was and complaining about having to do such a difficult (and even sometimes meaningless) assignment.

-When I changed my perspective and recognized that everything I come across in my life is my teacher, and that ever assignment (particularly the most frustrating ones) is valuable, all of the sudden I was able to find more meaning and fulfillment in my daily life instead of feeling like I was being picked on or unnecessarily being put in the middle of unfair situations day after day.
+All of the sudden I was able to find more meaning and fulfillment in my daily life instead of feeling like I was being picked on or unnecessarily being put in the middle of unfair situations day after day.

 Who or What is Your Teacher?